TheVixcho/ProyecThor/README.md

 ---

-## 🌍 Community and Support

-ProyecThor is a **non-profit** project.
-We believe in the power of open-source collaboration to improve professional tools.

 > [!TIP]
 > **Want to support us?** While the application is free, we accept voluntary donations to cover maintenance costs, update hosting, and development time to keep the software secure and up to date.